Creating Your First Form in the Classic Editor

 Selecting a template

-Note: For more details on choosing, applying, and customizing templates, check out our complete guide to templates in WPForms.
+Note: The form in this tutorial uses the Simple Contact Form template.
+For more details on choosing, applying, and customizing templates, check out our complete guide to templates in WPForms.

 Keep in mind that every template is completely customizable.
 If you can’t find one that entirely meets your requirements, you can always adjust it in the form builder.